russ-smith/Meshify/README.md

 with Geiss' technique for sharing vertices across cubes at https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch01.html

-Marching Cubes currently working, Dual Marching Cubes coming soon.

-For instructions on building and usage, and a brief algorithm description, see the doc folder.
+For instructions on building and usage, and a description of the algorithms, see the doc folder.

 ## TODO

-Finish Dual Marching Cubes implementation

 Add more distance functions